In this chapter:

 Three years after initiation of the introduction of 4CMenB to the national immunisation schedule in the UK, a 75 percent reduction in group B disease was reported in the vaccine-eligible age groups compared with a historical cohort.
 With 88 percent coverage but a low number of cases (25), adjusted vaccine effectiveness for all group B strains was 59.1 percent (95% CI: -31.1–87.2) following two primary doses and one booster dose, with an estimated 277 cases prevented.
 This research is ongoing.

-As has been observed during college outbreaks in the US,[29, 30] in South Australia where 4CMenB is administered in a school-based programme at age 15–18 years, 4CMenB had no effect on disease-causing meningococci carriage suggesting that vaccination of adolescents is unlikely to generate herd immunity.
+As was observed during college outbreaks in the US,[25, 26] in South Australia where 4CMenB is administered in a school-based programme at age 15–18 years, 4CMenB had no effect on disease-causing meningococcal carriage suggesting that vaccination of adolescents is unlikely to generate herd immunity.
 A 4CMenB vaccination campaign used during an isolated outbreak in a region of Québec, Canada outbreak demonstrated direct protection of 79 percent against outbreak strain group B disease and an overall impact of 86 percent in target groups with no herd effects.

 13.4.3.
 Transport, storage and handling